jpswade/jpswade.github.io/_posts/2009-06-11-belkin-80211g-wireless-g-usb-adapter-driver-problems.md

 After speaking to someone at Belkin, I discovered that they were going to be no help with this at all.

-I had to find the original driver disc as they couldn&#8217;t be found online and the latest drivers were useless.
+I had to find the original driver disc as they couldn't be found online and the latest drivers were useless.

 Anyway, I got it and for those that want it, I kindly uploaded the drivers here: